glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 cfg = CFG.Player;
 ```
 :::
 * With all that set up, we can finally use our config in `objPlayer`'s movement code.
-For example, here's you could use `MoveSpeed` for simple top-down movement and collision:
+For example, here's how you could use `MoveSpeed` for simple top-down movement and collision:
 :::code-group
 ```js [objPlayer's Step event]
 var _xInput = keyboard_check(ord("D")) - keyboard_check(ord("A"));